Low hanging fruit you shouldn't overlook

 3. Tracking Your Fundraiser

-Can you really know how well you’re sale’s going even before your fundraiser’s over?
+Can you know how well your sale goes before your fundraiser ends?
 The answer is yes.
-By tracking your students’ progress, you can hold them accountable to make sure they stay on task.
+By tracking your student's progress, you can hold them accountable to ensure they stay on task.
 This is probably the most effective way to influence selling with high school students.

 How to track your fundraising progress

-If you effectively implement these seemingly boring and often neglected fundraiser tasks into your sale, it probably won’t matter what product you end up selling.
+If you effectively implement these seemingly boring and often neglected fundraiser tasks into your sales, it probably won't matter what product you sell.

 Author Bio